seanblankenship/create-image-from-post-images/README.md

-# create-image-from-post-images
+# Create Image from Post Featured Images

-Creates an image of all of the featured images of all posts within a certain set of parameters in WordPress
+Creates an image of rows and columns of all of the featured images of posts within a certain set of parameters in WordPress.